Phonbopit/docker-node-app/README.md

 docker run -p 8080:7777 -d phonbopit/node-app
 ```

-> 8080 is tcp port and 7777 is a port on docker container.
+> docker mapped port 7777 inside container to port `8080` on your machine.

 Access with localhost:8080 or your-machine:8080